rschristopher/rschristopher.github.io/src/saving/index.md

  from
  [Parman](https://armantheparman.com/about-contact/),
- I have outlined a series of levels to guide those new (and those experienced) towards a level of safe self custody suitable for all levels of savings (from pocket change to generational wealth preservation).
+ I have outlined a series of levels to guide those new (and those experienced) towards safe self custody suitable for all levels of savings (from pocket change to generational wealth preservation).
 The early levels start simple and can serve as a guide